ben-nour/ben-n93.github.io/content/blog/geojson_shave.md

 ```

 Because there are different types of GeoJSON Geometry objects with
-varying levels of nested coordinates, recursion was critical to traversing these
+varying levels of nested coordinates I had to use recursion, a technique I hadn't employed before but had fun creating.
-hierarchial data structures.

 For example, you can see the difference between a Point and Polygon objects' coordinates: